Julioxfiles/Ubuntu-22.04-Web-Server-Setup/README.md

 $ ufw allow 22/tcp // We will use 22 as port to connect by ssh.
 The default port is 22.

-$ sudo ufw allow http // This is the same as "ufw allow 80/tcp"
+$ sudo ufw allow http // This is the same as "sudo ufw allow 80/tcp"

-$ sudo ufw allow https // This is the same as "ufw allow 443/tcp"
+$ sudo ufw allow https // This is the same as "sudo ufw allow 443/tcp"

 $ ufw enable // Enable the firewall